Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Evolution of Mars' rotation before Nerio's demise

+Governed by equations (\ref{vavila}) or (\ref{danila}) before the formation of an ocean, the system's evolution accelerated greatly after the ocean emerged.
+Depending on its shape and depth, the ocean boosted the value of Mars' $K_2$ and thereby evicted Nerio by shortening the time of its stay in the synchronous orbit.
+For an ocean-bearing planet, the estimate {$K_2\simeq 0.7$} is conservative, see Appendix~\ref{ocean} for details.

+{ To integrate the Master Equation (\ref{hyper.eq}), we need not only a quantitative estimate of $K_2$, but also some understanding of its frequency dependence.
+Removal of peaks and smoothening of the frequency dependence of $K_2$ would reduce the efficacy of tidal interaction and provide a low bound for the resulting evolution rate.}

+{ Figure 3 in \citet{Auclair} indicates that the {\it average} shape of a smoothened frequency dependence of an ocean-bearing planet is not very different from that of a viscoelastic planet: a near-linear increase at very low frequencies, followed by a gradual fall-off at higher frequencies.} {Gwena\"{e}l Bou\'{e} has kindly generated for us a version of that figure, in which the quadrupole tidal torque is collated with a curve falling off as the inverse frequency, see Figure \ref{Boue} in Appendix \ref{Appendix_Boue}.
+The curve turns out to be a good fit for the torque.
+Except in the low-frequency limit, the average tidal reaction of an ocean planet is similar to that of a Maxwell sphere.
+At the frequencies where difference is appreciable, the inverse-frequency curve is serving as a safe lower bound.
+This motivates us to rely on equation (\ref{vavila}).}

+{ Through equation (\ref{qualitet}), the value $K_2 = 0.7$ corresponds to $D=4.2\times 10^{-5}$~s$^{-1}$, whose substitution into expression (\ref{equation_c}) renders reasonably short times.
+For example, for a $\, a_2\s -\s a_3\,=\,10,000\;\mbox{km}\s$ descent, the resulting time is $\s t_3-t_2= 1.0$~Gyr, which means that Nerio reached point 3 well before the end of the LHB.}\,\footnote{~{For a shorter fall of $\, a_2\s -\s a_3\,=\,1000\;\mbox{km}\s$, the evolution of Nerio's synchronous state takes only $t_3 - t_2 = 0.023$ Gyr.
+Such a short fall, however, is less realistic, because it would imply the formation of Nerio in too close a vicinity of the marginal state\,---\,which would be fine tuning.} }

+{ We would reiterate that the possible presence of peaks in the frequency dependence only adds to dissipation and shortens the resulting interval $\s t_3-t_2\s$. }

-\subsubsection{Conclusions to Section \ref{Section 6.2}}
+\subsection{Conclusions to Section \ref{Section 6.2}}

-Nerio was initially crawling very slowly from its synchronisation point 2 towards the marginal point 3 in Figure \ref{Figure_2}, and failed to reach it by the start of the LHB, some 4.1 Gyr ago.
-Having stayed for that long in synchronism with Mars, Nerio ensures that Mars' tidal bulge froze, and the triaxial form of the planet stayed thereafter.
+Before the formation of an ocean, Nerio was crawling from its synchronisation point 2 towards the marginal point 3 in Figure \ref{Figure_2} extremely slowly.

-As soon as the LHB brought enough water for the ocean to emerge, Nerio quickly arrived at point 3, and departed therefrom onto the track leading to the Roche limit, the straight line in Figure \ref{Figure_2}, which is tangent to the cubical curve at point 3.
-Shortly after the departure, Nerio was eliminated by the LHB.
-Mars was left with the angular velocity $\Omega$ corresponding to the moment of Nerio's demise.
-Mars' rotation rate was then slowly reduced by solar tides.
+{ After the ocean came to existence, Nerio sped up and arrived at the marginal state\,---\,and departed therefrom onto the track leading to the Roche limit.
+In Figure \ref{Figure_2}, that track is the straight line which is tangent to the cubic curve at point 3.
+Shortly after its departure from that point, Nerio was eliminated by the LHB.
+The angular velocity of Mars was then gradually slowed by solar tides. }

-To summarise, Nerio's stay in synchronism prior to Mars' ocean formation was sufficiently long for the Nerio-produced tidal bulge on Mars to get frozen.
-On the other hand, Nerio's crawl towards the marginal point accelerated abruptly following the ocean formation at the start of the LHB, leading to near-immediate arrival at point 3 where Nerio got unsynchronised and began its descent.
-This descent was then quickly interrupted, because the moon was likely to get destroyed by the LHB before reaching the Roche radius.